 - Kate is getting used to the baby’s needs.

-We can also use ‘get used to’ in the past, for example:
+We can also use ‘get used to’ in the past (as past habits), for example:

 - I got used to eating more vegetables.